 The commercial and social heart of Moriac exists at the juncture of two locally significant roads, both of which are carrying increasing levels of traffic each year.
 Road safety concerns continue to feature strongly in community conversations and in survey responses.
 Specific concerns have been expressed about the design of the intersection of Cape Otway Road, Hendy Main Road and the Warrnambool-Geelong railway line and speed limits on the Cape Otway Road within the township boundary.
-Discussions with Council engineers and Regional Roads Victoria confirm that there are no straightforward upgrade options for amending the existing configuration of the central intersection, and any complex solution involving grade separation would require significant Government funding.

 In 2015 Council commissioned road safety improvement designs for the Cape Otway Road, within the Moriac settlement boundary area.
-These works have subsequently been funded and construction is scheduled to commence in 2023.
+These works have subsequently been funded and construction was completed in 2023.
 Through the assessment of a rezoning proposal in 2021 (Amendment C124) Council has secured a developer funded pedestrian crossing and a new footpath on the Cape Otway Road.
 The new crossing will provide a pedestrian connection from the existing footpath near Clerk Court to the houses on the north side of the Cape Otway Road.
 Figure 3.12 identifies an opportunity to upgrade the pedestrian crossing linking the footpath on Hendy Main Road with the Moriac Primary School.